The Amory Wars: Production

 In 2010, Claudio again enlisted David to co-write the comic adaptation of the band's second studio album.
 Evil Ink released the first issue of The Amory Wars: In Keeping Secrets of Silent Earth: 3 on May 26, 2010.
 The story was told across a series of 12 comics released throughout 2010 and 2011, with Chris Burnham illustrating chapters 1 – 7, and Aaron Kuder illustrating the remaining 8 – 12.
 All twelve chapters were later compiled and released as The Amory Wars: In Keeping Secrets of Silent Earth: 3 Ultimate Edition by BOOM!
 Studios on April 10, 2018.

 Coheed and Cambria's sixth and seventh albums, respectively titled The Afterman: Ascension (released 2012) and The Afterman: Descension (released 2013), each had their story told in a similar manner to Year of the Black Rainbow.
 The albums’ Deluxe Editions each included a limited-edition coffee table book that featured the story of each song written by Sanchez and illustrations Nathan Spoor.

-The band announced on January 24, 2017, that Evil Ink would be releasing a The Amory Wars: Good Apollo, I'm Burning Star IV, Volume One: From Fear Through the Eyes of Madness to coincide with their anniversary tour for their third studio album (dubbed Neverender: GAIBSIV).
+The band announced on January 24, 2017, that Evil Ink would be releasing The Amory Wars: Good Apollo, I'm Burning Star IV, Volume One: From Fear Through the Eyes of Madness to coincide with their anniversary tour for their third studio album (dubbed Neverender: GAIBSIV).
 Co-written by Sanchez and his wife Chondra Echert, this new adaptation told the full version of the album's story than depicted in the 2004 graphic novel.
 The story was illustrated by Rags Morales, and released across twelve issues that ran from April 5, 2017, through October 10, 2018.
 As with the first two installments of The Amory Wars comics, BOOM!
 Studios released a hardcover Ultimate Edition on October 8, 2019, which includes all twelve issues as well as the original graphic novel.

 After taking a break from their mythology on their 2015 album, The Color Before the Sun, Coheed and Cambria released their ninth album, Vaxis – Act I: The Unheavenly Creatures, on October 5, 2018.
 The album began a new story set after the events of the previous album's mythology, and the deluxe box-set version of the album included a novella written by Sanchez and Echert with illustrations by artist Chase Stone.

 After being announced at the No World For Tomorrow Neverender tour, during which the band performed the entirety of Good Apollo, I'm Burning Star IV, Volume Two: No World for Tomorrow, the fourth and final comic in the series began distribution in May 2024.
 The series was also released on Backerkit, with special alternate covers available for preorders.
 The final four issues in No World For Tomorrow were collected into a single volume set released on December 25 of the same year.